4site-interactive-studios/engrid-docs/src/pages/docs/cheat-sheet.md

 Note that this does not work for other field types (e.g. Input, Textarea, etc..)
 {% /callout %}

 By using this you can hide an element based on the value of another Select, Checkbox, or Radio select fields.
 To start you need to get the root name of the field you want to base this condition on.
-The easiest way to do this is to grab it from the top level Labels `"for"` value.
+The easiest way to do this is to grab it from the top level Labels `for` value.

 ```